SpencerLab-BIO/NativeThymusScripts/README.md

 3D Model of Adhesion Thymus Holder
 - `Adhesion Holder Design.pdf` - Diagram of Adhesion Thymus Holder.
 - `Roundedv5.scad` - Openscad model of the Adhesion Thymus Holder.
+- `Roundedv6.scad` - Openscad model of the Adhesion Thymus Holder.
+THe size of the ring is automatically included on the side of the holder.
+The ring of the holder will also adjust its position when the size is changed